hl7au/au-fhir-ps/input/pagecontent/aucdi.md

     <td rowspan="5">History of pregnancy</td>
     <td>TBD</td>
     <td>TBD</td>
     <td rowspan="5">Outcomes from the scoping workshops for AU Core R2 and Patient Summary R1 indicate that this data group will be deferred to a later release.
-Feedback is requested on whether the mapping to the IPS profile is correct and the proposed deferral for an AU PS profile: TBD.</td>
+Feedback is requested on whether the mapping to the IPS profile is correct and the proposed deferral for an AU PS profile on <a href="https://confluence.hl7.org/spaces/HAFWG/pages/288069416/AUCDI+R2+in+AU+PS+R1">this page</a>.</td>
   </tr>
   <tr>
     <td colspan="2">Date of ultrasound</td>